Dietrich-L/CPM-65/README.txt

 CPM-65 consists of 3 layers:
 - BIOS Basic I/O system - currently 3 kB, could be reduced to 2kB by removing SCSI and I2C drivers.
 Drives can be A-H non consecutive.
 - BDOS Basic disc operating system - this is the CPM-65 kernal.
 Size 2 kB
-- CCP Console command program - a simple consolewhich only allows to invoke CPM-65 programs.
+- CCP Console command program - a simple console which only allows to invoke CPM-65 programs.
 No resident commands.
 Size 1 kB

 File & Disc Format
 ----------------------